 Based on nomadic culture, Mongolians have their library only in their “Tseej erdem” through generations.
 But this is not just a form of mental recognition.
 Erdem itself means “Knowledge through intelligence”.
 Nomads educate their children with practical daily life-based activities that one day will allow them to acquire Erdem about a different aspect of life.
 This knowledge should stay in their “Tseej”, meaning that it’s in their intelligence.

 First of all, it’s because of their lifestyle.
 Nomads move 2-4 times a year, and its reason lies with a deep philosophy corresponding to their environmental intelligence.
 They don’t stay in one place to use all the grass and destroy the land.
-Instead, they move place to place and this way the environment stays sustainable and wild eternally.
-Additionally their animals nourish with a new and fresh pasture when they change the place.
+Instead, they move from place to place, and this way the environment stays sustainable and wild eternally.
+Additionally, their animals nourish with a new and fresh pasture when they change the place.

-Life is harder than the city-based civilisations there.
-Kids learn things the hard way.
+Life is harder than the city-based civilizations there.
 But they grow strong.
 They grow in a totally different way in many senses.
-More intuitive, free minded, often they are called as wild, but wild in a sense of free minded, they know what is the limit and not to harm others and nature.
-But as humans, through hardship, many kids grow up with difficulties.
-Like everywhere, if the parents are not sage enough, kids follow the same route, their personalities are disastrous.
-But compare to the modern world, nomadic kids are more aware of their environment around, the relationship between others, and they are more humanistic.
-I realise they are not interested much in reading books about history etc. which develops their mental knowledge.
-But rather they prefer to stay attentive into their life philosophy or just sing.
+More intuitive, free-minded, often they are called as wild, but wild in a sense of free-minded, they know what is the limit and not to harm others and nature.
+Nomadic kids are aware of their environment around, and the relationship between animals and all the livings.